itsGovi/SQL_Enigma/Phase 2/The Questions (2).md

     Additionally, only consider regions where at least 5 Client Services employees have contributed to the revenue calculation (to avoid skewed results).
        Return the region and the total revenue, sorted in descending order of revenue.

-1. [ ] Display all employees in the APAC region with avg_project_duration exceeding the department average.
 2. [ ] Identify employees with flight_risk below 20 and span_of_control above 3.
 3. [ ] Rank employees by their avg_actual_utilization within their job levels, grouped by department.
 4. [ ] List employees whose knowledge_sharing_score is in the top 10% of their department.